robin-ochieng/corrective-RAG-LangGraph/docs/overview.md

 - **File:** `src/corrective_rag/core.py`
 - **Responsibilities:**
   - Initialize ingestion pipeline and retriever.
-  - Build and compile the LangGraph via `build_corrective_rag_graph`, wiring in heuristic node overrides when API keys are unavailable.
+  - Build and compile the LangGraph via `build_corrective_rag_graph`, defaulting to LLM-powered nodes for grading and generation.
-  - Auto-detect whether OpenAI/Tavily credentials are available: real LLM/web-search nodes are enabled when keys exist (or when `graph.use_llm_nodes=True`), otherwise heuristic stand-ins keep the pipeline offline-friendly.
+  - Require OpenAI credentials unless custom overrides supply substitute nodes; Tavily remains optional (a no-op web search node is injected automatically when the API key is absent).
-  - Provide the high-level `query` interface that now executes the compiled graph (with conditional branching into web search) and falls back to the legacy retrieval flow on error.
+  - Provide the high-level `query` interface that executes the compiled graph (with conditional branching into web search) and falls back to a simple retrieval summary only if the graph cannot be constructed (e.g., retriever unavailable).
   - Store the latest `GraphState` for inspection, including metadata about retrieval, grading, web search, and generation.

 ### 5. Command-Line Entry Point